 The title is regarded as 'property' under the ordinary law and can be transferred or inherited, like other property.
 On the death of the proprietor, it passes to his legal representatives or the Official Assignee, in case of bankruptcy.
-The right of a title is also transferable as 'intangible property' under Section 24 of the Transfer of Property Act, 1882.
-Accordingly, in case of death, Legal Heir Certificate and NOC affidavit authenticated by the Magistrate from other legal heirs is required along with a fresh declaration.
+The right of a title is also transferable as 'intangible property'.
 In case of transfer of ownership, a deed authenticated by Magistrate is required along with the new declaration.